Meteor-Community-Packages/meteor-autoform/api.md

 * __data__ *{Object}*

  Current data context for the form, or an empty object.
-Usually this is used from a quickForm, since the autoForm won't be rendered yet.
+Usually this is used from a quickForm, since the autoForm won"t be rendered yet.
 Otherwise you should use AutoForm.getCurrentDataForForm if you can.

 __Returns__  *{Object}*